Elan Language Reference

 record

 A record is a user-defined data structure that is given a Type name (which must begin with an uppercase letter).
 The record defines one or more properties, each of which has a name (starting with a lowercase letter) and a Type.
-The Type of a property may be any simple value Type, or a ListImmutable, or another Type of record ( or even the same Type of record).
+The Type of a property may be any simple value Type, or a ListImmutable, or another Type of record (or even of the same Type of record).

 Note that a record has some similarity to a class in that: